-The panel “Bombastic Blockchain” explored the advantages and disadvantages of emerging blockchain technology which allows for digital, decentralized ledgers and has become fundamental in the exchange of bitcoins.
+According to our reporter from Bitcoin Prime, the panel “Bombastic Blockchain” explored the advantages and disadvantages of emerging blockchain technology which allows for digital, decentralized ledgers and has become fundamental in the exchange of bitcoins.

 Panel moderator Richard Polk posed several questions to the audience about technological terms and asked them to raise their hands if they understood the meaning.
 Several times, only a few audience members raised their hands.

 CU student Zach Huui compared this lack of understanding to the recent Desire to Learn (d2l) migration to Canvas.
 Huui finds that his professors are not as engaged with the new Canvas landscape as they should be.

 “That was really impactful to my studies and my grades,” said Huui.
 “I think that needs to be a lot better understood for the interests of the student.”

 Despite varying viewpoints on the impact of technology for both good and bad purposes, panelists stressed the overall importance of technology and the internet in today’s society.